JoshuaSE-git/CISC187/Week12/recusion.md

 ---

-2. My kid was playing with my computer and changed my factorial function so that it computes factorial based on (n - 2) instead of (n - 1).
+Question 2.
+My kid was playing with my computer and changed my factorial function so that it computes factorial based on (n - 2) instead of (n - 1).
 Predict what will happen when we run factorial(10) using this function:

 Solution: